 You must read the Submission Guidelines before you pay and enter your film through FilmFreeway.
 If you have any problems with the submission process, please contact the office.
-Entry fees: $40.00 for adults, $25 for secondary students, $65 for feature-length films.
+Entry fees: $40.00 for adults, $25 for secondary students, $15.00 for primary school students, $65 for feature-length films.
 Please Film Freeway charges a small administration fee and that the entry fee is listed in US dollars.

 Best Film 2021 (Open category) $1000 prize

 Best Film By a Female Director (Open category) $1000

 Best Feature Film (length) A free screening in a Sun Theatre cinema.
 Will include marketing, promotion, limited seating and a Q & A after the film’s screening.

 Best Film West (Shot in the West or made by a Westie)

 Best Film People’s Choice

 Best Cultural Diversity (A film of any genre highlighting, exploring, promoting themes related to disability, gender identity, sexuality, religion, race, age, culture, language)

 Prizes for 2021 are still being determined.
 Prizes cannot be redeemed for cash and must be collected from the festival within two weeks of the festival ending or be forfeited.
 Prizes are only available to Victorian filmmakers and not redeemable for cash.